Do you have an email list?

 I’ve had an email list for a LONG time.
 I was one of the first bloggers to preach the power of email marketing back in 2006, and I still consider it the smartest addition I ever made to my online business.

-The problem I had, like most bloggers have today, is not really harnessing my email list for what it can be…
+The problem I had, like many people have today, is not really harnessing my email list for what it can be…

 …An automatic money-making machine, which runs like a ‘back-end’ sales department, all on autopilot.

 That might sound like a pipe-dream or scam, since any time you read the words automatic + money together it’s probably spam.